jaimienakayama/alpaca_generator/README.md

 To start using this app, run `npm run build` in your terminal.

-Open index.html on your browser.
+Open `index.html` on your browser.

+Start building your customized Alpaca!